ruscalworld/go-haproxy/README.md

 )

 func main() {
-	server, _ := net.Listen("tcp", ":8008")
+	server, _ := net.Listen("tcp", ":8080")

 	for {
 		conn, _ := server.Accept()
 		remoteAddr := conn.RemoteAddr().String()

 		// If you are not going to configure the firewall of some kind that will allow connections to your service only
-		// from trusted addresses, you must make such check that will prevent your service from reading PROXY headers sent
+		// from trusted addresses, you must make check that will prevent your service from reading PROXY headers sent
 		// by untrusted proxies.
 		if isTrusted(remoteAddr) {
 			// Read the PROXY header